-Major external awards
+▶ Major external awards

-Evaluation Committee's Special Award in the Communication Awards

-The JFE Group has received the Evaluation Committee's Special Award at the 24th Environmental Communication Awards, sponsored by the Ministry of the Environment and the Global Environmental Forum, for its CSR Report 2020, published in September 2020.
+Evaluation Committee's Special Award in the 24th Environmental Communication Awards The JFE Group has received the Evaluation Committee's Special Award at the 24th Environmental Communication Awards, sponsored by the Ministry of the Environment and the Global Environmental Forum, for its CSR Report 2020, published in September 2020.
 This is the second year in a row the JFE Group has received this award.

-$\label{thm:communication} The \ \ \ Environmental \ \ Communication \ \ Awards \ is \ a \ program \ designed \ to \ promote \ environmental \ \ communication \ with \ stakeholders$ $surrounding \ the \ business \ operator \ and \ further \ invigor \ ate \ environmental \ activities \ by \ commending \ outstanding \ environmental \ reports$ and communications for multiple stakeholders among various media such as CSR reports, integrated reports, and environmental management reports.
+The Environmental Communication Awards is a program designed to promote environmental communication with stakeholders surrounding the business operator and further invigorate environmental activities by commending outstanding environmental reports and communications for multiple stakeholders among various media such as CSR reports, integrated reports, and environmental management reports.
 In this year's competition, 147 entries were submitted in the environmental report category and 114 in the environmental management report category, and the Group was selected as one of the four winners of the Evaluation Committee's Special Award in the environmental report category.
-The award ceremony was held online on February 17, 2021 awareness broadly throughout society of advanced initiatives by institutional investors, financial institutions, intermediaries, and corporations to have a positive impact on the environment and society through aggressive initiatives at ESG finance and environment $Environment Sustainable \quad and social operations.
-The {\tt Environment Sustainable Company Category was established to promote the disclosure of corporate}$ management efforts to improve the environment, while advocating that investment decisions be based on an understanding of how environmental issues affect corporate value.
+The award ceremony was held online on February 17, 2021. 個外哲 國際用品 (1973) Received 2nd ESG Finance Awards Japan's Special Prize in the Environment Sustainable Company Category The JFE Group's CSR Report 2020, published in September 2020, has received the Special Prize in the Environment Sustainable Company Category of the 2nd ESG Finance Awards Japan, sponsored by the Ministry of the Environment.
+This is the first time JFE has won the award.
+ESG Finance Awards Japan is an awards system created with the objective of promoting and expanding ESG financing by sharing awareness broadly throughout society of advanced initiatives by institutional investors, financial institutions, intermediaries, and corporations to have a positive impact on the environment and society through aggressive initiatives at ESG finance and environmental and social operations.
+The Environment Sustainable Company Category was established to promote the disclosure of corporate management efforts to improve the environment, while advocating that investment decisions be based on an understanding of how environmental issues affect corporate value.
 The Special Prize is an award created to recognize companies that have made exemplary efforts in the context of their corporate size and business nature.
 The award ceremony was held online on February 24, 2021.
+ESG FINANCE AWARDS JAPAN World Steel JFE Steel has been selected by the World Steel Association for the 2020 Steel Sustainability Champions award.
+Steel Sustainability Champions is an award presented once a year by the World Steel Association to member companies that have shown noteworthy outcomes in improving sustainability by leading the way toward a sustainable steel industry and a better society.
+Last